 Testing for Accessibility on OS X

-Whether you’re designing a new application or access-enabling an existing one, you should plan to test the accessibility of your product.
-Testing for accessibility is a bit different than standard user-interface testing, and Apple provides a couple of tools that make the process easier.
+Whether you’re designing a new app or access-enabling an existing one, you should plan to test the accessibility of your product.
+Testing for accessibility is a bit different than standard user interface testing, and Apple provides a couple of tools that make the process easier.
 After you’ve discovered accessibility bugs with VoiceOver, inspect your app with these tools to resolve the problems.

-Application developers should read this chapter to find out how to exercise the accessibility of their applications.
+App developers should read this chapter to find out how to exercise the accessibility of their apps.

-If you’re beginning to access-enable your application for assistive technologies like VoiceOver, try using Accessibility Inspector to view the accessibility information other applications provide.
-Although Accessibility Inspector is not an assistive application, it uses the same APIs assistive applications use to get information from the accessibility objects it encounters.
+If you’re beginning to access-enable your app for assistive technologies like VoiceOver, try using the Accessibility Inspector to view the accessibility information other apps provide.
+Although the Accessibility Inspector is not an accessibility client, it uses the same APIs accessibility clients use to get information from the accessibility objects it encounters.

-To use Accessibility Inspector, first ensure that “Enable access for assistive devices" is enabled in the Accessibility pane of System Preferences.
-Launch the Accessibility Inspector and move your mouse over the UI element you wish to inspect.
-If you’re using VoiceOver to navigate, you can move the mouse to the VoiceOver cursor by pressing Command-Option-Control-F5.
+Now, launch the Accessibility Inspector and move your mouse over the UI element you want to inspect.
+If you’re using VoiceOver to navigate, you can move the mouse to the VoiceOver cursor by pressing Control-Option-Command-F5.
 You can lock the Accessibility Inspector on the item under the mouse to examine its attributes, perform its actions, and access its parent and children (if any), by pressing Command-F7.
 When you do this, the Accessibility Inspector display pauses, allowing you to move the mouse without changing the object on which the tool is focused.
-In the main utility window, you can go to the object’s parent, children, or other related objects, such as the containing window or the top-level
+In the main utility window, you can go to the object’s parent, children, or other related objects, such as the containing window or the top-level app (

-AXApplication.
-You can also perform the actions supported by the accessibility object, allowing you to see how this affects the values of various attributes and the application itself.
-If you click the rectangular button in the bottom right corner of the Accessibility Inspector panel, you’ll see light blue overlay over the locked UI element.
+AXApplication).
+You can also perform the actions supported by the accessibility object, allowing you to see how these actions affect the values of various attributes and the app itself.
+If you click the rectangular button in the bottom-right corner of the Accessibility Inspector panel, you’ll see a light blue overlay over the locked UI element.

-Accessibility Inspector also includes the ability to navigate the Accessibility tree hierarchy using visible buttons or keyboard commands.
+The Accessibility Inspector also includes the ability to navigate the Accessibility tree hierarchy using visible buttons or keyboard commands.
 While holding the Control and Command keys, use the arrow keys to navigate.
-The Up and Down Arrows navigate to parents or children, while the Left and Right Arrows navigate to siblings of the current element.
+The up and down arrows navigate to parents or children, and the left and right arrows navigate to siblings of the current element.

-AXPosition property.
-Change the values of the X and Y text fields and click the Set Value button.
-The window will change its position on the screen.
-You can also perform certain actions such as
+AXPosition property (see Figure 6-3).
+Change the values of the X and Y text fields, and click the Set Value button.
+The window changes its position on the screen.
+You can also perform certain actions, such as

-As you access-enable your application, use Accessibility Inspector to make sure your objects contain the appropriate information.
-If you find that a specific object is not accessible, you can focus Accessibility Inspector on that object and examine its attribute values and perform its actions to find the problem.
+As you access-enable your app, use the Accessibility Inspector to make sure your objects contain the appropriate information.
+If you find that a specific object is not accessible, you can focus the Accessibility Inspector on that object, examine its information property values, and trigger its action methods to find the problem.